senorkrabs/aws-management-and-governance-samples/AWSSystemsManager/CentralizedPatchManagement/README.md

 ## Resulting Environment

-After deploying the provided CloudFormation templates in the central account and target account(s), you will have a scheduled CloudWatch Event.
-The CloudWatch Event will then invoke a Lambda function to call a multi-account and multi-region Automation operation for patching managed instances using the Command document ```AWS-RunPatchBaseline```.
-After the first execution of the CloudWatch Event (based on the schedule provided), patching and the resulting patch compliance data will be available for your targeted managed instances.

-The default option for the patching operation is to scan for missing updates.
-You can optionally choose the ```Install``` operation when deploying the CloudFormation template which will scan and install any missing updates on the target managed instances.
+After deploying the `opsmgmt-central-account.yaml` CloudFormation template in the central account, you will have an central account where inventory data is aggregated, as well as a Glue crawler that index inventory data so that it be queries in Athena.

+Deploying the `opsmgmt-target-account-inventory,yml` template into target accounts and regions will setup a Resource Data Sync that sends instance inventory data to the S3 bucket in the central account.
+Additionally, a State Manager Association will be created to gather software inventory data (applications installed, AWS components, network configuration, etc.).
+Compliance data will be reported based on the success of gathering of inventory data (Compliant if the operation completed successfully or non-compliant if the resource did not gather inventory successfully).

+Deploying the `opsmgmt-target-account-patching.yaml` template into target accounts and regions will setup default patch baselines for each operating system (these could be customized) and a Systems Manager Automation Document that performs instance patching.
+The Automation Document will, optionally, automatically start stopped instances, patch them, and then stop them again.
+Finally, a State Manager Asociation is created that, by default, executions the patching automation on all instances in the account every Saturday at 11:59 PM.

 During the patching operation, the managed instance will scan (or install) patches based on the patch baseline approval rules.
 For more information, see [About Predefined and Custom Patch Baselines](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-baselines.html) and [About Patch Groups](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-patchgroups.html).
 To create a custom patch baseline, see [Create a Custom Patch Baseline](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-patch-baseline-console.html).

-Additionally, a State Manager Association will be created to gather software inventory data (applications installed, AWS components, network configuration, etc.).
-Compliance data will be reported based on the success of gathering of inventory data (Compliant if the operation completed successfully or non-compliant if the resource did not gather inventory successfully).

-The patching data, inventory data, and resulting compliance data will then be exported to the centralized S3 bucket via a Resource Data Sync created in each target account.
+The patching data, inventory data, and resulting compliance data will all be aggregated centralized S3 bucket via a Resource Data Sync created in each target account.
 You can then use AWS Glue, Amazon Athena, and Amazon QuickSight to report and visualize this data across your environment.

 ### (Optional) Patch Microsoft Applications